saikpr/megadata-proposal/README.md

 From 29 June'16 to 19th July'16, Prototyping of the solution is expected to be completed.
 First week to get to know of how to do the things that are required to be implemented. and next week to create a prototype.

-From 19 July'16 to 9 August'16, Final Solution to be implemented.
+From 19 July'16 to 9 August'16, Final Solution to be implemented and bash script generator Completed.

 From 10 to 23 August'16, final documentation, blogs, video(no promises), clean up and final push.